Avaldsnes Municipality: General information

-The parish of Avaldsnæs was established as a municipality on 1 January 1838 (see formannskapsdistrikt).
-On 16 August 1866, the village of Kopervik (in Avaldsnæs) was declared to be a town.
-Towns could not be part of another municipality, so Kopervik was separated from Avaldsnes to become a municipality of its own.
-This left Avaldsnes with 4,735 inhabitants.
-On 1 January 1909, the rural area around surrounding the town of Kopervik was separated from Avaldsnes to form the new municipality called Kopervik herred (later called Stangaland).
-This left Avaldsnes with 3,213 inhabitants.
+The parish of Avaldsnæs was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+On 16 August 1866, the local village of Kopervik was declared to be a town.
+Towns could not be part of another municipality, so the village of Kopervik (population: 737) was separated from Avaldsnes Municipality to become the new Kopervik Municipality.
+This division left Avaldsnes Municipality with 4,735 inhabitants.

+On 1 January 1909, Avaldsnes Municipality was divided into two parts.
+The rural areas on the island of Karmøy surrounding the small town of Kopervik (population: 1,001) to form the new Kopervik herred (later called Stangaland Municipality).
+The rest of Avaldsnes (population: 3,213) remained as smaller Avaldsnes Municipality.